 Middle school reading teachers like me are always on the hunt for resources to motivate students while allowing for differentiated instruction.
-I find that I am always in need of teaching tools that are engaging and motivating, capable of being used in a literacy center, incorporated into Daily 5 instruction, small group, or even whole class work, and can be utilized with minimal prep time on my end.
-Does that sound familiar?
+I find that I am always in need of teaching tools that are engaging and motivating, capable of being used in a literacy center, incorporated into Daily 5 instruction, and can be utilized with minimal prep time on my end.

-I have found task cards to be one of these sought after resources.
-They are a perfect way to be able to reinforce a concept and meet ALL student instructional needs.
+I have found task cards to be one of these flexible and multi-purpose resources.
+They are a perfect way to be able to reinforce a concept and meet all student instructional needs.
 If you are looking for a primer on task cards and their many different types, check out this post.
-For now, here is a peek in to how I have found them to be most effective with reading and literature instruction.
+For now, here is a peek into how I have found them to be most effective with reading and literature instruction.

-First, print them and have students cut them out.
-I know that there are always a few students that I can heavily rely on for secretarial work each school year.
-Pass this job along to those students that like to come in early, stay in for recess, or spend a little extra time with you in your classroom.
+First, print them on cardstock and have your classroom helpers cut and sort them.
+There are always a few students I can rely on for projects like this each school year.
+Pass this job along to those students who like to come in early, stay in for recess, or spend a little extra time with you in your classroom.

 While there is not a ton of prep in organizing these for classroom use, students love to be put to work and help out.
-Have students cut out the task cards, you can laminate them so they can be re-used, then re-enlist students to cut out the laminated cards, and use as you see most suitable for your classroom.
+After they prep the task cards for you, be sure to laminate them so they can be reused.

 Task cards are an easy tool to incorporate into your classroom any day.
 I have three sets that you can grab and start using immediately to enforce reading literature skills and vocabulary.

 These Character Analysis Task Cards are perfect for deepening student understanding of how characters are feeling based on information that is shared in the text.
-These cards have a mini-lesson and allow for students to support their understanding of the different feelings of characters with evidence.
-Understanding characters can be a bit complex and I need my students telling me more than just that a character might be feeling “sad.”
+These cards have a mini-lesson and allow students to support their understanding of the different feelings of characters with evidence.
+Understanding characters can be a bit complex, and I need my students to tell me more than just that a character might be feeling “sad.”
 I need to know why they are feeling sad and what information from the text made them arrive at this conclusion.

 There are 8-half page cards that students can focus on and utilize the student answer document to show what they know.
 Simply read a fiction text, print these cards out, laminate, and watch your students’ understanding of the text come alive.